Blog>Trade>Makita vs DeWalt - which is best in 2025?

 Everyone has an opinion, but which comes out on top in the battle of two of the biggest power tool brands, DeWalt vs Makita?
-Here's what our members voted along with a comparison guide.
+Here's how our members voted along with a comparison guide of some of the most popular ranges.

-When you combine this loyal following with decades of development and innovation in both brands, it’s tough to make a call on which is better purely on face value.
+When you combine a loyal following with decades of development and innovation in both brands, it’s tough to make a call on which is better purely on face value.

 We need to go deeper into each aspect of what makes these power tools the powerhouses they are.